alucryd/oxyromon/README.md

 - Infer arcade games based on the archive name for duplicate ROMs
 - Craft some unit tests for arcade systems
 - Craft some unit tests for RVZ
+- Craft some unit tests for IRD and PS3 in general
+- Support rebuilding PS3 ISOs using IRD files, if possible and requested

 ## oxyromon